JustLeader69420/mmx-marlin-custom/README.md

          - Check line 2648, which links to the language pack, which you create in Language.cpp too, copy a pack and change the language code before all the variables, vscode has got you covered, you can select all the variables and in the Ctrl+F find menu, you can tell it to replace within selection.
          - You then need to create the language file, it should be in the Language folder with all the other ones, and included in Language.cpp at the top.
       - You have to add it to the menu, see file Language.h from line 6, this enum list also determines the order the languages are cycled in the language settings button.
+    - Status information moved to top of screen next to ready message to free up 2 icon spaces (toggleable, see Marlin/Configuration.h)
  - \+ there might be a few more, I try to add changes to the list when I make them

 ## Notes: